 Further study in the art of acting for the stage, investigating in-depth character study, role portrayal, special problems, and personal technique.
 Acting skills developed through use of exercises, monologues, and scenes from contemporary theatre.
-May be repeated.

-Theatre Arts 113 Acting for Television and Film
+Acting for Television and Film

-Class Hours: 32 Lecture, 32 Laboratory total.
+Class Hours: 32 Lecture, 48 Laboratory total.
 Techniques and disciplines of acting as applied to film and television production.
 Opportunity to practice and perform with emphasis on developing talents and skills required in acting for the screen.
-(Same as Television/Video Communications 142.).
-May be repeated.
+(Same as Television/Video Communications

-Theatre Arts 118 Fundamentals of Scene Study
+Fundamentals of Scene Study

-Class Hours: 32 Lecture, 32 Laboratory total.
 Prerequisite: Theatre Arts 110.

-A continued study for the beginning actor in the preparation and presentation of scenes from contemporary drama.
+A continued study for the beginning actor in the preparation and presentation of scenes from modern comedies, the plays of William Shakespeare, and plays from influential playwrights such as Anton Chekov and Henrik Ibsen.
 Students prepare scenes with partners for performance and critique.
 Recommended for acting majors.
-May be repeated.

-Theatre Arts 131 Stagecraft
+Theatre Arts 131 (C-ID THTR 171) Stagecraft